-The enforcement of this ordinance shall be in the manner enacted by the Dover City Council as authorized by RSA 676:17.
+The enforcement of this ORDINANCE shall be in the manner enacted by the Dover City Council as authorized by RSA 676:17.

 155-53.
 Fees.
+[Amended 03-23-10 per Planning Board]

-- A. Application Fees.
-Any application for approval of a subdivision shall be accompanied by a non-refundable fee of one hundred and fifty dollars (\$150) per new lot to cover the cost of reviewing the application.
-An application for a minor lot line adjustment or boundary change shall be accompanied with a non-refundable fee of one hundred dollars (\$100.00).
-In addition, the applicant shall be responsible for paying the cost of mailing certified notices to abutters as well as paying the cost of advertising or posting the application.
-[Amended 01-14-03 and 08-26-08 per Planning Board] - B. Additional Fees.
-Any applicant may be required to pay additional reasonable fees, as well as the fees for notice under 155-53 (A), as imposed by the Board to cover costs of special investigative studies, review of documents and other matters which may be required by a particular application (RSA 676:4-I (g)).
-A fee of fifty dollars (\$50) per hour with a three hour minimum shall be charged the applicant for staff time spent reviewing requests for time extensions to approved subdivisions.
-[Amended 11-15-91 and 08-26-08 per Planning Board] - C. Inspection Fees.
-All fees and costs connected with inspections and engineering review of plans and specifications for improvements shall be paid for by the applicant, at a rate determined by the City Engineer and the Community Services Director.
+- A) Application Fees.
+Any application for approval of a SUBDIVISION shall be accompanied by a non-refundable fee per new LOT as set forth in the City of Dover Adopted Schedule of Fees, as amended annually, to cover the cost of reviewing the application.
+An application for a MINOR LOT LINE ADJUSTMENT or boundary change shall be accompanied with a non-refundable fee as set forth in the City of Dover Schedule of Fees, as amended annually.
+In addition, the APPLICANT shall be responsible for paying the cost of mailing certified notices to ABUTTERS as well as paying the cost of advertising or posting the application.
+[Amended 01-14-03 and 08-26-08 per Planning Board] - B) Additional Fees.
+Any APPLICANT may be required to pay additional reasonable fees, as well as the fees for notice under 155-53 (A), as imposed by the BOARD to cover costs of special investigative studies, review of documents and other matters which may be required by a particular application (RSA 676:4-I (g)).
+A fee as set forth in the City of Dover Adopted Schedule of Fees, as amended annually, shall be charged the APPLICANT for staff time spent reviewing requests for time extensions to approved SUBDIVISIONs, per Chapter 155-24.
+[Amended 11-15-91 and 08-26-08 per Planning Board] - C) Inspection Fees.
+All fees and costs connected with inspections and engineering review of plans and specifications for IMPROVEMENTS shall be paid for by the APPLICANT, at a rate determined by the City Engineer and the Community Services Director.